syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/graphql-apollo-server.md

 CRUD operations (Create, Read, Update, Delete) allow users to manage data through the Grid.
 The Grid provides built-in dialogs and buttons to perform these operations, while the backend resolvers handle the actual data modifications.

-To enable editing features in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid, configure the Grid's `editSettings` and provide the required services `ToolbarService` and `EditService` in the component metadata.
+To enable editing features in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid, configure the Grid's `editSettings` and provide the required services `ToolbarService` and `EditService` in the component metadata.

  ```html
  [app.component.html]